 Located along the shores of Hilo Bay, Lili‘uokalani Gardens is an exquisitely beautiful 24.14-acre Japanese garden built in 1917, and is the largest garden of its kind outside of Japan.
 The garden’s serene setting encompasses beautiful ocean and coastal views, Waihonu Pond, bridges, pagodas, statuary and a Japanese teahouse.
 A long footbridge connects to Moku Ola, a small offshore island whose waters are purported to have healing properties.
 Spread a picnic blanket out next to the pond or under a shady tree and bring out the ring.

 Remote and awe-inspiring Waipi‘o Valley is the ultimate for romance and adventure.
 Accessible only by foot or 4-wheel drive, this ancient valley was the residence of Hawaiian royalty and today maintains a thriving taro farming community.
-Vertical jungle-clad cliffs, dozens of towering waterfalls, and a stunning black sand beach set the stage for an amazingly romantic proposal.
+Vertical jungle-clad cliffs, dozens of towering waterfalls, and a stunning black sand beach set the stage making this one of the many amazingly romantic proposal spots in Kona.